carbon-design-system/carbon/docs/guides/endgame.md

 packages.

-_Note: If you don't have an npm account, you'll need to go to https://www.npmjs.com/signup to create one and find a team member who can give you permission to publish to the Carbon packages.
+_Note: If you don't have an npm account, you'll need to go to https://www.npmjs.com/signup to create one.
+Once you've created the account, find a team member who can give you permission to publish to the Carbon packages.
 It may take a couple of hours for npm to recognize the permission change.
 You will also need to login into npm from your terminal using the command `npm adduser`, where you will be prompted